manudragon333/qdb/Javascript Basic.md

 // Throws an error in strict mode; object2.property1 still remains 42
 ```

+# Object.seal()
+The Object.seal() method seals an object by:
+- Preventing new properties from being added to it and marking all existing properties as non-configurable.
+- Values of present properties can still be changed as long as they are writable.
+- Existing Properties cannot be deleted.

 # What are primitive elements
 A primitive (primitive value, primitive data type) is data that is not an object and has no methods.
 In JavaScript, there are 6 primitive data types: string, number, boolean, null, undefined, symbol (new in ECMAScript 2015).